 When you’re thinking of places to go on holiday with your toddler, the Dordogne probably isn’t top of the list.
-There’s no beach or Disneyland on your doorstep, but Lonely Planet recently named it one of the year’s best destinations in Europe and it has plenty of other things to offer for your little ones and for you!
+There’s no beach or Disneyland on your doorstep, but it has plenty of other things to offer for your little ones and for you!

 Depending on where you’re travelling from, you can reach the Dordogne on a short flight to Bergerac, Bordeaux, Brive and Limoges, or make the 7-hour drive across the channel.
-On my recent trip we took a 1.5 hour flight on Ryanair from Manchester to Bergerac – easy peasy when travelling with a toddler!
+On my trip we took a 1.5 hour flight from Manchester to Bergerac with Ryanair – easy peasy when travelling with a toddler!

 There’s lots to do